ericd-1qbit/the_temple/work_notes/CAseIT/CaseIT Judging.md

 - question about competition
 - nice spin on 23 cyberattacks

-- great answer to Clemens' questio
+- great answer to Clemens' question about data cleaning
+- team helped each other out in questions

 best speaker: blonde